 Submit placement test scores (if needed).

 You may be required or opt to take a placement test.
 Please visit seminolestate.edu/testing/placement for more information.

 Complete a financial aid application.

 Select programs are eligible for financial aid.
 Please check your program for eligibility.
 If you have not already applied for financial aid, do so as soon as possible through the FAFSA website.
 Seminole State's six-digit FAFSA code is 001520.
 It typically takes four to six weeks to determine your eligibility.
-Additional information may be requested if you are chosen for verification, so please continue to check the To-Do List in your MySeminoleState Student Center in case additional documentation is needed.

 Schedule an appointment with your assigned advisor.

-The advisor will determine your course eligibility and help you plan your schedule.
+Your advisor will determine your course eligibility and help you plan your schedule.